AqilaKarim/Telebot/README.md

 Replace "your_bot_token" with your Telegram Bot token

 # How to use:
 Run the telebot.py script on a server to listen for incoming telegram requests.
-From your Telegram, add the RIPE Atlas Bot (@blripe_bot) and type "/start" to register your ID to chats list.
+From your Telegram, add the RIPE Atlas Bot and type "/start" to register your ID to chats list.
 The bot will broadcast notifications to all the IDs in chats list.
 Type "/leave" to remove your ID from the chats list.
 Don't forget to change the path to the chatid file to your desired path.